 Benign nodular thyroid disease

-Another common post-menopausal thyroid problem is benign nodular thyroid disease.
+Another one of the more common post-menopausal thyroid problems is benign nodular thyroid disease.

 In this condition, the thyroid develops non-cancerous nodules or cysts.
 When the nodule is large, or there are multiple nodules, your thyroid may grow bigger (goiter).

 Some of its signs and symptoms are:

 Nodules can also trigger either hyperthyroidism or hypothyroidism, so there may also be overactive or underactive thyroid symptoms.

 Finally, menopausal women may also develop thyroid cancer.

 Reports say that people over 55 have an increased risk of differentiated thyroid cancer, a slow-growing carcinoma.
 On the other hand, people over the age of 65 have a higher risk of getting anaplastic thyroid cancer—the more aggressive kind that spreads quickly to different body organs.

 Symptoms of thyroid cancer are somewhat similar to those experienced by people with benign nodular thyroid disease.
 Additionally, thyroid cancer patients may also notice a persistent cough not caused by a cold.